 The Commonwealth Environmental Water Holder (CEWH) acknowledges the First Nations communities of the Murray-Darling Basin and pays respect to their Elders past and present.
 We acknowledge First Nations people as the Traditional Custodians of the land, water and sky country across the Basin.
-We recognise the intrinsic connection of First Nations peoples to Country, and we value their enduring cultural, social, environmental, spiritual, and economic connection to the rivers, wetlands, and floodplains of the Basin.
+We recognise the intrinsic connection of First Nations people to Country, and we value their enduring cultural, social, environmental, spiritual, and economic connection to the rivers, wetlands, and floodplains of the Basin.

 How we work together

 The CEWH is committed to partnering and working meaningfully with First Nations people in the planning, delivery, and monitoring of water for the environment.

 The CEWH’s Approach to partnering with First Nations people focuses on three key areas:

 - providing opportunities to empower and support First Nations people to care for Country;

 - building partnerships with First Nations people in ways that they determine,